gloveboxes/PyCon-Hands-on-Lab/README.md

-# Python with Visual Studio Code
+# Debugging Python with Visual Studio Code

 ## Debugging Tips and Tricks